 A stylus, or record needle, is one component in a transducer – a device that converts electrical energy into mechanical energy (or vice versa).
 In the case of a record player, this transducer is a cartridge – composed of a stylus, cantilever, magnets, coils, and body – which converts the mechanical energy of the recorded vibrations into sound waves, which are amplified and broadcast through speakers.

-A stylus is cone-shaped and typically made from diamond or other gemstone or hard metal.
-The stylus fits into the grooves of the record, picking up and sending the etched vibrations through cartridge, which converts the information into an electrical signal, sent to an amplifier that boosts the signal’s power, and then to the speakers, which broadcast the sound.
+A stylus is cone-shaped and typically made from diamond or another gemstone or hard metal.
+The stylus fits into the grooves of the record, picking up and sending the etched vibrations through the cartridge, which converts the information into an electrical signal, which is sent to an amplifier that boosts the signal’s power, and then to the speakers, which broadcast the sound.

 The stylus’ job is to read all the information in the grooves, which were originally created using another needle as part of a transducer – in this case, converting the electrical energy of the sound waves into vibrations etched into the record grooves.
 In a stereo record groove, the right channel is recorded on the right wall, and the left channel is recorded on the left.